pltaylor16/CombineHarvesterFlow/README.md

     cd CombineHarvester
     pip install .

-However, jax may only work in CPU mode using this approach, which means the training of the normalizing flows can be slow (this is not problematic normally problematic in low-dimensions e.g. n<8).
+However, jax may only work in CPU mode using this approach, which means the training of the normalizing flows can be slow (this is not normally problematic in low-dimensions e.g. n<7).
 Therefore, we recommend first installing jax to run on GPUs following the instructions [here](https://github.com/google/jax?tab=readme-ov-file#installation).

 ## Perlmutter (NERSC) installation instructions